 - Doxycycline (children > 8 years), oral, 2.2 mg/kg (maximum 100 mg) daily. - Begin 2 days before travel; continue daily during travel, and for 4 weeks after leaving the area.

-Children under 8 years: Refer to the National Malaria Treatment Guidelines, 2017.
+Children under 8 years: Refer to the National Guidelines for the Prevention of Malaria (2018) for alternative chemoprophylaxis options, which have to be procured in the private sector.

 Preventative measures against mosquito bites include: